 13. Lhuentse – Kingdom of Textiles

-The remote villages here offer an authentic glimpse into rural life that makes it one of the best places to visit in Bhutan for tourists seeking genuine cultural experiences.
+The remote villages here offer an authentic glimpse into rural life that makes it one of the best places to visit in Bhutan for tourists looking for genuine cultural experiences.

 14. Wangdue Phodrang – Land of Traditions